acmeguy/django-kickstart/README.md

 npm install socket.io
 npm install redis
 ```
-view fan.js in the project root
+view fan.js in the project root and the socket.io code in the script_footer.html template

 PIL